ChadDelany/drought_prediction/README.md

 ### Conclusion and Next Steps

-This process did produce a viable model and demonstrated the usefulness of Random Forests.
+This process did produce a viable model and demonstrated the usefulness of random forests for this problem.
 It was not able to highlight a few, key variables.
 The next steps to improve this model would be:

-- Allocate more resources so that the training can be done on the entire training dataset.
+- Allocate more resources so that the training can be done on the entire training dataset to exact key variables.
 - Subset the training dataset and rerun the models to allow for a standard cross validation procedure and allow tools that determine important input variables to be determined.
 - Incorporate ordinality information into the classification schema.
 - Incorporate a time series analysis that capitalizes on the time nature of the data.